Derrick L. Foward

-Derrick Lee Foward (born April 26, 1968) is an American social activist and leader in the US civil rights movement.
-Foward is an NAACP Image Award winning activist and a Dayton, Ohio, native.
-He is the 34th president of the Dayton Branch of the National Association for the Advancement of Colored People (NAACP), and the youngest person to lead the local organization.
-Foward was first elected president on November 12, 2006, and is currently in his tenth two-year term which expires on December 31, 2026.
-He has also served as vice president (2019 – Present); 2nd vice president (2017 – 2019); 3rd vice president (2009 – 2017); and Executive Committee Member (2003 – 2009) of the Ohio Conference NAACP.
+Derrick Lee Foward (born April 26, 1968) is an American civil rights activist serving as the 34th president of the Dayton Branch of the National Association for the Advancement of Colored People (NAACP) since 2007.
+He has also served as vice president (2019–present); 2nd vice president (2017–2019); 3rd vice president (2009–2017); and Executive Committee Member (2003–2009) of the Ohio Conference NAACP.
 Foward also serves on the NAACP National Life Membership Committee and has served as the chair of the NAACP National Credentials Committee for many years.
+He won the NAACP Image Award for Activist of the Year in 2023.

 Early life and education

 Foward was born in Kettering, Ohio, and, along with his brother and four sisters, were raised in the black middle-class community of Jefferson Township, Montgomery County, Ohio.
 His father served in the U.S. Navy and was honorably discharged after his tour of duty.
 His father then became a police officer in the community where his family lived and retired from the Defense Supply Center, Columbus (DESC) after nearly 40 years of federal service.
 His mother retired from Wright-Patterson Air Force Base (WPAFB) with over 34 years of federal service.

 Foward graduated from Christ Temple Christian School as class valedictorian.
 He was the leader on the Christ Temple Warriors basketball team, averaging 34.7 points a game in his junior year.
 He had a severe speech impediment as a child and through young adulthood.
 Family members, friends and foes laughed and talked about how bad he stuttered which caused aggression and anger issues.
 The faith Foward embodied as a member of Christ Temple Apostolic Faith Church and the leadership roles he served in while at Speedway and the NAACP, assisted him with overcoming his disability.

 He graduated from Central State University on June 17, 1990, and was inducted into the Central State University Alumni Achievement Hall of Fame on March 1, 2016.

 Foward then received his Master's of Administration and Organization from International Apostolic University of Grace and Truth on July 13, 2002, and was awarded a Doctor of Humane Letters on September 30, 2018.